Loading local government...

 Local government officials are your closest representatives, handling daily community services and decisions that directly impact your neighborhood.

 There is no single API for local government data in the United States.
 Over 90,000 local jurisdictions each publish records in different formats, or not at all.
-This is the hardest data integration problem in civic technology.
+CIV.IQ is expanding coverage one city at a time, after verifying each Legistar endpoint.

 Search RepresentativesCity governments manage local services like police, fire departments, parks, and local roads.
 Key officials include mayors and city council members.